 Although head on collisions are not the most frequent type of auto accident, they often result in severe injuries.
 This is because the combined speeds of the two cars make this type of accident very deadly.
-The severity of injuries sustained depend on a number of factors such as the relative sizes of the two vehicles, their make and construction, the presence of airbags, and whether seat belts are used by the occupants of the vehicles.
+The severity of injuries sustained depend on a number of factors.
+Factors such as the relative size of the two vehicles, their make and construction, the presence of airbags, and whether seat belts are used by the occupants of the vehicles.
 All things being equal, the occupants of the larger vehicle tend to fare better in this type of accident.

 Conditions that cause head on collisions include:

 Inebriated drivers have slower reflexes, impaired judgment, and are more easily confused by complex road situations.
 Confusion can cause the drunk driver to enter an exit ramp.
 Or even drive the wrong way on a one way street.

 Drowsy and tired drivers exhibit similar symptoms as intoxicated drivers.
 They sometimes fall asleep at the wheel and veer into the wrong lane.

 Cell phone usage, texting, eating, reading, grooming, and tending children or pets in the back seat are among the many causes of distraction.

 Thick fog on roads with poorly marked lanes can cause motorists to drift into the wrong lane.

 Passing on a solid yellow line, over blind hills, around blind turns, or not allowing enough distance to safely pass are common causes of head on crashes.

 Cutting the corner on a turn or driving too fast for the turn exposes a car to oncoming traffic.

 Road obstructions such as a stalled out car, animals, or objects that have fallen out of trucks cause motorists to take evasive action by going into the left lane.